In the teachings of Islam, Zakat is considered an important duty of giving charity to those in need.

 There are eight prescribed channels of Masarif-e-Zakat outlined in the Quran, representing various categories of recipients who are eligible to receive Zakat.
 One can fulfill their zakat duty well by understanding the hadiths on the distribution of zakat.

-As narrated by Ibn Abbas (r.a.),
+6. As narrated by Ibn Abbas (R.A.),

 “I am a witness that Allah’s Apostle offered the Eid prayer before delivering the sermon, and then he thought that the women would not be able to hear him (because of the distance), so he went to them along with Bilal, who was spreading his garment.

 The Prophet (PBUH) advised and ordered them to give in charity.
-So, the women started giving their ornaments (in charity).
+So, the women started giving their ornaments (for charity).
 (The sub-narrator Aiyub pointed towards his ears and neck, meaning that they gave ornaments from those places such as earrings and necklaces).”

 (Sahih al-Bukhari, Vol: 02, Chapter 24, 529)

-Narrated by Anas (R.A)
+7. Narrated by Anas (R.A):

-“Abu Bakr (R.A), wrote to me about the Zakat which Allah had ordered His Apostle to observe: Whoever had to pay Jahda (Jahda means a four-year-old she-camel) as Zakat from his herd of camels and he had not got one, and he had Hiqqa (three-year-old she-camel),
+“Abu Bakr (R.A), wrote to me about the Zakat which Allah had ordered His Apostle to observe:

-it should be accepted from him along with two sheep or twenty Dirhams; and whoever had to pay Bint Labun and had a Hiqqa, that Hiqqa should be accepted from him and the Zakat collector should repay him twenty Dirhams or two sheep; and whoever had to pay Bint Labun and he had not got one but had a Bint Makhad (one-year-old she camel), that Bint Makhad should be accepted from him along with twenty Dirhams or two sheep.”
+"Whoever had to pay Bint Labun and did not have one but had a Bint Makhad (one-year-old she-camel), that Bint Makhad should be accepted from him along with twenty Dirhams or two sheep.”

 (Sahih al-Bukhari, Vol: 02, Chapter 24, 533)